OAAX-standard/OAAX/docs/Compliant XPU.md

 # Compliant AI Accelerators

-This page provides an overview of the AI accelerators compliant with OAAX.
+This page provides an overview of the AI accelerators that have an OAAX-compliant implementations.
-For more details, please refer to their respective documentation.
+For more details about deploying on an AI accelerator, please refer to its respective documentation page.

 ## CPU